blindnet-io/product-management/refs/high-level-architecture/readme.md

 #### Privacy Compiler

 A **_Privacy Compiler_** computes one or more actions (and to them association motivations/reasons/explanations) that need to be performed by a [Systems](../lexicon/RFC-Lexicon-2.md#system) in order to respect [Data Subjects'](../lexicon/RFC-Lexicon-2.md#data-subject) data rights.
-Such actions may include (not limited to): data deletion, acceptance/denial of [Privacy Requests](../lexicon/RFC-Lexicon-2.md#privacy-request), and transmission of Privacy Requests to another System.
+Such actions include (not limited to): data deletion, acceptance/denial of [Privacy Requests](../lexicon/RFC-Lexicon-2.md#privacy-request), and transmission of Privacy Requests to another System.

-To compute the appropriate actions, this component can register and take into account:
+To compute the appropriate actions, this component CAN register and take into account:

 - Data Capture metadata including [Consents](../high-level-conceptualization/README.md#data-capture--consent);
 - [Settings](../high-level-conceptualization/README.md#form-follows-function) of a particular system (e.g. storage location, mandatory duration of data keeping, [Legal Bases](../high-level-conceptualization/README.md#data-capture--legal-base) etc.);